CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ##  Data export from SD Desktop

-Your virtual Desktop is isolated from the internet for security reasons.
-Only the CSC project manager can export results or data from the secure workspace using the Airlock application, currently available only programmatically.
+Your virtual desktop is isolated from the internet for security reasons.
+Only the CSC project manager can export results or data from the secure workspace using the _Data Gateway_ application, currently available only programmatically.
 The results are exported to SD Connect, where they will be available for download to your computer.

 Below you can find step-by-step instructions to encrypt and export data from SD Desktop to SD Connect, where you can download and decrypt it.